WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 Slots are not shown in the user interace by default, **"Show advanced routing restriction features"** must be enabled.

 Slots can be created, deleted, renamed, have their capacity changes, and have trains manually added/removed from the slot by selecting "Manage slots" in the train list window "Manage list" dropdown.

+Road vehicles, aircraft and ships can also use slots.
+These can only use conditional orders to check and control slot membership (not signals), but otherwise function the same as train slots.
+Each vehicle type has a separate set of slots.

 #### Example 1: Using slots and pathfinder deny to hold trains in queuing sidings